AaronGarman/AaronGarman/README.md

 * Personal project developed using **Java** and **Java Swing**
 * Fully playable Yahtzee dice game with all rules implemented
-* Uses **Object-Oriented programming** design to implement different sections of the game
+* Uses **object-oriented programming** design to implement different sections of the game
-* Uses **Event-driven program** design to respond to user input as the game is played
+* Uses **event-driven program** design to respond to user input as the game is played

 <div align = "center">
     <img src='' title='Java Project Gif' width='' alt='Java Project Gif' />